 The Doctoral Morning Tea is an opportunity for doctoral candidates from across the university to come together to share experiences - and to learn from those who have gone before them.
 Each month, a panel of current or recent doctoral candidates discusses key topics relevant to doctoral life.

-Find out more: Doctoral Morning Tea
+Find out more about the Doctoral Morning Tea.

-Stay informed with Postgrad News
+Stay informed with Postgrad or Doctoral News